babausse/kharon/README.md

-# Charon the boatkeeper
+# Kharon the boatkeeper

 ## What is charon ?

-Charon was, in the greek mythology, the ferryman to cross the Styx river.
+Charon (or Khàrôn in ancient greek) was, in the greek mythology, the ferryman to cross the Styx river.
 He decided who passed, and who didn't pass, and it's exactly what this gem does.
 It validates a hash given criterias about its keys, and let the execution of the program continue if the requirements are fulfilled, stop it if not.

 ## Requirements